Turning just a few pages into the Bible, we read about the first cities known to man after the global flood of Noah’s day.

 Author: T.C Mitchell ISBN #0-8091-4292-9

-pg 89 Cylinder Of Nabonidus mentioning “Belshazzar and the rebuilt tower at Ur”
+pg 89 Cylinder Of Nabonidus from Ur mentioning “Belshazzar and the rebuilt tower at Ur”

 Ancient Near Eastern Texts Relating to the Old Testament